Yacht-Labs/yacht-lit-sdk/README.md

 **TESTING:**
 To compile and run tests locally:

 IMPORTANT NOTE: Some tests consume TEST MATIC and Goerli ETH.
 To ensure the tests pass, copy the .env.sample file into a .env file, and add a MATIC private key and a Goerli private key each with some native tokens.
-You will also need an RPC url for both MATIC You can find a faucet at https://goerlifaucet.com/ and https://mumbaifaucet.com/
+You will also need an RPC url for both MATIC and GOERLI.
+You can find a faucet at https://goerlifaucet.com/ and https://mumbaifaucet.com/

-To ensure that bitcoin tests pass, enter your MUMBAI private key in the .env file as noted above, and before running any tests run `yarn run getBtcAddress`.
-After this, put the bitcoin testnet address in your .env file under BITCOIN_TESTNET_ADDRESS.
+To ensure that bitcoin tests pass, enter your MUMBAI private key in the .env file as noted above as well as your MUMBAI provider URL.

+When you run `yarn test` it will prompt you to send testnet Bitcoin to an address.
+We recommend using this faucet: https://testnet-faucet.com/btc-testnet/

-Please note that since the tests are running on-chain it can take some time
+Please note that since the integration tests are running on-chain it can take some time

 ```
 yarn install